rhysd/actionlint/docs/checks.md

 > The shortest interval you can run scheduled workflows is once every 5 minutes.

 When the job is run more frequently than once every 5 minutes, actionlint reports it as an error.

+actionlint also checks the `timezone` configuration [is a valid IANA timezone string][schedule-item-doc].

 <a id="check-runner-labels"></a>
 ## Runner labels